usamaelshazly/opc-terraform-kubernetes-installer/README.md

 ## Notes
  - [Oracle Container Services for use with Kubernetes (OCS-K)][ocs-k]:
 Oracle provides a setup and configuration script that takes advantage of the kubeadm-setup.sh cluster configuration utility.
 This script eases the setup on Oracle Linux including configuration of networking, firewall, proxies and the initial cluster deployment, as well as providing additional support for backup and recovery.
- - `environments:` Additional documentation, instructions and references will be included here (Wiki) which describe how to access and utilise each of the additional `environments` that can be automatically provisioned to the cluster.